ancile-project/ancile/README.md

     cd RestrictedPython
     pip install .
     ```
-1. Start the Python server: `python app.py`
+1. Start the Python server: `python app.py` (use python3 if necessary)